vjguzman/FE202110-HOMEWORK3/README.md

 <br>
 We calculate the results for displacement ans stress for each element using the force applied in the structure by the self weight in the y-direction (-density per gravity) says results can be found in the carpet "Resultados con Peso Propio".
 <br>
 I wanted to apply the formula of fe but i noticed that in classes we did not added so i left it commented in the quad4.py, also i tried to make the mesh more refined but i had the same problems we had in class so i left it more simple.
+Finally, i notice that the elements in the extreme part of the structure must have another thickness.

 #### Use the readme to display the deformed shape and stress components for a force F = 1 KN.
 Using the same method we can display the deformed shape and stresses for the structure with a force of 1 kN in the x-direction.